-Interior Technoform Woodwork
+Interior Woodwork

-The finish on the interior Technoform woodwork is a high-quality, laminate furniture finish and should be treated as any fine furniture finish.
+The finish on the interior woodwork is a high quality furniture finish and should be treated as any fine furniture finish.
 Use a high quality furniture cleaner which does NOT contain ammonia or bleach.
-The high-pressure laminate can be cleaned with soap and water, or you can use a common solvent on tough spots.
-Do not use abrasive cleaners since they could scratch the surface.
+The finish should also be cleaned with something that will not dry out the finish.
+One good choice is Murphy Oil Soap Clean and Shine.